Loreto Baja California, Mexico Travel Guide

 For upscale Mexican and international cuisine.

-Comfortable options for traditional and fresh flavors.
+Comfortable options for conventional and fresh flavors.

-Affordable and authentic local flavors.
+Budget-friendly and real local flavors.

 International cuisine options are limited in Loreto.
 Some resorts offer Italian or American-style dining.